United States Agency for International Development: Claims of wasteful spending

-During Trump's first term, his daughter Ivanka Trump, who served as Advisor to the President, used over $11,000 from USAID in 2019 to purchase video recording and reproducing equipment for a White House event.
-Both Ivanka and then-First Lady Melania Trump had publicly praised USAID's work during the first Trump administration.
-Melania Trump visited Africa in 2018, speaking about USAID's efforts and stating, "We care, and we want to show the world that we care, and I've partnered and am working with USAID."
-Ivanka Trump also toured Africa on behalf of USAID, lauding her father's creation of the "Women's Global Development and Prosperity" initiative and emphasizing its alignment with U.S. national security interests.

 In February 2025, following the allegations of fraud, the White House announced a plan to reduce USAID's staff from over 10,000 employees to fewer than 300.
 Critics, including former USAID administrators, decried this move, calling it "one of the worst and most costly foreign policy blunders in U.S. history", and have argued that the cuts will result in job losses, damage to American businesses, and harm to vulnerable populations worldwide.
 The inspector general for USAID issued a report on the spending pause and staff furloughs noting that these actions limited USAID's efforts to assure that its distributed funds "do not benefit terrorists and their supporters".
 The inspector general also warned that $489 million in humanitarian food aid was at risk of spoiling due to staff furloughs and unclear guidance.
-The Office of Presidential Personnel fired the inspector general the next day, despite a law requiring 30 days notice to Congress before firing an Inspector General.
+The Office of Presidential Personnel fired the inspector general the next day, despite a law requiring 30 days notice to Congress before firing an inspector general.

 Bribery scheme involving $550 million in contracts

-In June 2025, a former USAID officer plead guilty to accepting bribes in exchange for manipulating the contracting process.
+In June 2025, a former USAID officer pled guilty to accepting bribes in exchange for manipulating the contracting process.
 Three executives of two separate companies, Apprio and Vistant, also plead guilty.
 The bribes began in 2013 and included such items as cash, laptops, NBA suite tickets, a country club wedding, mortgage down payments, phones, and jobs for relatives.
 These allegedly totaled more than $1 million.
 In exchange, the USAID officer used his position to recommend Apprio and Vistant for non-competitive awards, leaked sensitive information, provided favorable evaluations, and approved contract decisions.
 The total value of these contracts was approximately $550 million.